realkemon/thesis/README.md

 The framework relies on [OpenStreetMap](https://www.openstreetmap.org) exports provided by [Geofabrik](http://download.geofabrik.de/) for the most comprehensive database of local features.
 Those exports are preferred, because they are provided in a uniform, consistent and well-structured manner and are pre-filtered to reduce noice.
 The datasets for Germany, France and Italy are downloaded automatically in the code and go through various cleaning and preparation stages.

 ### Removing undesired localities
 This step is based on the [feature catalogue](https://github.com/realkemon/thesis/blob/main/feature_catalogue.R) which, in turn, is based on [this documentation](http://download.geofabrik.de/osm-data-in-gis-formats-free.pdf) *(version 7 from 2019-05-21)*.
 This catalogue includes a **group** value for each possible locality.
 By default, all possible localities are in group: **0**.
-If a feature is undesired, it is specified as group: **NA**.
+If a feature is undesired, it is specified as group: **NA** and subsequently dropped.
 This can be due to the following reasons:

 <table>
   <tr>